vishnu-raju/sparkify-churn-prediction/README.md

 ### Installation <a name="installation"></a>

 This project was carried out locally using the <a href="https://hub.docker.com/r/jupyter/pyspark-notebook">pyspark docker image</a>.
-Plotly==4.14.3 is the only additional package that was installed on top of the existing libraries that come installed in the docker image.
+Plotly==4.14.3 is the only additional package that was installed on top of the existing libraries that come as part of the docker image.
 The code should run without issues using Python 3.*

 Before completely this project locally, I initially started on IBM Cloud free tier.
 However, I soon consumed my monthly quota.
 But the code should be able to run without issue on IBM cloud.